 Follow the next steps, and learn what you need to do to fully protect your website.

 Note!
 Don’t use the WordPress demo article, Tagline, footer text, etc. Make sure you have your own posts, pages, categories, tags.
 Don’t load the theme demo data into your website.
 This will easily be detected by theme detectors.

-If you changed wp-admin, wp-login, wp-content, wp-includes, plugins and themes paths using Hide My WP Ghost, you should now hide the old paths from hackers to protect vulnerable plugins and themes.
+If you changed wp-login, wp-content, wp-includes, plugins and themes paths using Hide My WP Ghost, you should now hide the old paths from hackers to protect vulnerable plugins and themes.

 Now it’s time to hide the common WordPress files from hackers, who can easily detect the WordPress CMS if they can access the common WordPress files: /wp-config.php, /readme.html, etc. All these files should be accessible only if you are logged into your website.

-Now activate the main options from Hide My WP tweaks to hide the CMS version, header and referrals.
+Now activate the main options from Hide My WP > Tweaks to hide the CMS version, header and referrals.

-Switch ON the options:
+Switch ON options like:

 Most browsers let you see the website’s source-code if you type “view-source:” before your domain, like this: